 Since sunflowers are susceptible to deer damage, methods to keep deer away from the plants should be considered.
-Here are some popular solutions for keeping your sunflowers free from damage.
+Here are some common solutions for keeping your sunflowers free from damage.

 Deer can jump up to 8 feet so your fence will need to be at least that height.
 According to the University of Vermont, it can be shorter at around 6 feet but it will need to be slanted outward at approximately a 45° angle.
 The deer will walk up to the fence and think it is much taller because of the illusion from the angle.
 The fence looming over the body of the deer is enough to drive them off.

 An electric fence can also be considered.
 The deer will be issued an electric shock when it walks up to the fence.
 This shock, if powerful enough, will likely be enough to drive off the deer and to condition it not to come back.

 Deer repellent sprays such as the popular Bobbex are applied directly to the plant.
 These sprays deter the deer from their unpleasant smell and taste that they produce on the plant.

 The directions on these sprays must be strictly followed for satisfactory results.
 Many people forget to spray as directed or do not follow the directions and have undesirable results.

 Additionally, these sprays are not always designed for every type of plant.
 Be sure to read the instructions before using them.
 This is especially true for edible plants.